Due November 15, 2022

-On Monday, November 14, students will submit a 3-5 page typed, double-spaced essay on a topic connected to slavery and sectionalism provided to them in class on Thursday, November 10.
+On Tuesday, November 15 [REVISED], students will submit a 3-5 page typed, double-spaced essay on a topic connected to slavery and sectionalism provided to them in class on Thursday, November 10.

 - Organize your essay in a way that respects chronology and historical context.

-- Prof. Pinsker is available to answer questions or review drafts over email (before Monday) and you may also utilize the Writing Center.
-Do not consult with other students in the course.
+- Prof. Pinsker is available to review drafts by email (before Tuesday) and you may utilize the Writing Center

 All essays must include both primary and secondary source material from the assigned readings properly cited using Chicago-style footnotes.
 Outside research is allowed but not required.